 Everyone is welcome to attend our talks.
-Refreshments are available before the talk, so come early, get acquainted, and have a bite to eat!
-The talks are 50 minutes in length, followed by a short break for refreshments and then 30 minutes of Q&A.
+Refreshments are available before the talks, so come early, get acquainted, and have a bite to eat!
+The talks are 50 minutes in length, followed by a short break and then 30 minutes of Q&A. Unless otherwise specified, talks are held at 5:00 pm in B316 Tribble Hall.

 Please call (336) 758-5359 if you will require special assistance.